NHAS/reverse_ssh/README.md

 If the client binary was generated with the `link` command this client has the server public key fingerprint baked in by default.
 If you lose your server private key, the clients will no longer be able to connect.
 You can also generate clients with `link --fingerprint <fingerprint here>` to specify a fingerprint, there isnt currently a way to disable this as per version 1.0.13.

-## Foreground vs Background (Important note about clients)
+## Foreground vs Background

-By default, clients will run in the background.
-When started they will execute a new background instance (thus forking a new child process) and then the parent process will exit.
-If the fork is successful the message "Ending parent" will be printed.
+By default, clients will run in the background then the parent process will exit, the child process will be given the parent processes stdout/stderr so you will be able to see output.

-This has one important ramification: once in the background a client will not show any output, including connection failure messages.
 If you need to debug your client, use the `--foreground` flag.

 # Donations, Support, or Giving Back